 Catalina is co-founder and member of The Last Hundred Ensemble whose mission is to present high-quality art music written in the last one hundred years.
 An entrepreneur, she is the founder of Arts Optika, an artistically-informed advocacy agency.

 Catalina has served on faculty at the University of Miami where she has taught in the experiential music curriculum since its inception, composition workshop, and self designed workshop entrepreneurial approaches for young composers.
 She is currently responsible for teaching the sight singing sequence at Florida International University, where she has also taught music theory, music history, and music fundamentals.
 She is the co-founder of Cello-Sanct Workshop, a summer program for young cellist of all shapes and sizes.
 She maintains a small private studio of piano, clarinet, and music theory students.

 She earned a BA in Music Composition at Lewis & Clark College; an MM in Music Composition from Florida International University; an MM in Digital Arts and Sound Design from the Frost School of Music at the University of Miami, and a doctorate in Composition from the Frost School of Music at the University of Miami.

-Juraj Kojs, Lansing McLoskey, Orlando Jacinto Garcia, and Michael Johanson, and studied clarinet under the tutelage of Margarette Flavin Donaghue and Dunja Jennings.
+She has studied with composers Dorothy Hindman, Charles N. Mason, Juraj Kojs, Lansing McLoskey, Orlando Jacinto Garcia, and Michael Johanson, and with sound poet Tracie Morris, and with clarinetists Margarette Flavin Donaghue and Dunja Jennings, and Krina Allison.